insys-icom/M3_Container/doc/Install_VirtualBox.md

 Using shared folders with SDK
 ---
 In order to exchange file between SDK and host system more comfortably VirtualBox comes with a feature called "Shared folders".
 Via VirtualBox GUI you can define one ore more directories, that can be mounted by the SDK.
 The files within the directory will stay on your host system.
 They can be read and modified within the SDK.

 This is useful to get easy access to the update packages with the final container.
 It's also very comfortable to edit the sources of your own applications with the graphical editor you are used to and share these files with the SDK, which can use them to compile and package them.

+Caveat 1: The "shared folder" feature doesn't perform very well.
+Compiling projects with a huge amount of files can be very slow.

+Caveat 2: Using "shared folders" might not be able to compile projects that relay on Linux symlinks (like "busybox"), when the host operating system (like "Windows") doesn't support symlinks.
+In that case the only way is to compile the project completely within the virtual machine.
+That means that the project files to be compiled must be transfered into a directory of the SDK (via scp, ftp or http).

 To add a "shard folder":

 * Create a new directory on your host, that should be shared with the SDK.

 * Use the VirtualBox GUI and select "Shared Folder".
 Add the shared folder by using the symbol.
 Select the directory to be shared.
 Enter the directory name.
 It's assumed for this example that it's named "images".
 Do _not_ tick the checkbox "mount automatically" or the "read-only" checkbox.